Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Introduction

 In terms of threshold regression in heterogeneous panel data models, the paper closest to us is that of \citet{chudik2017there}, which considers heterogeneous slopes and IFE, but not heterogeneous thresholds.
 Furthermore, it is mostly focused on the specific empirical application and does not provide any asymptotic theory supporting the estimation methodology.
 The present paper fills these gaps. \citet{miao2020panel2} assumes that the units belong to a small number of groups and that both the slope and threshold parameters vary between the groups.
 However, their analysis applies only to models with fixed effects and not to the full IFE model considered here.
 Furthermore, the empirical application is focused on estimating the number of underlying groups and group membership, which is different from the type of parameter heterogeneity considered here.
-Therefore, the present contribution is clearly distinct. \citet{miao2020panel1} consider panel threshold regression with IFE but restrict the parameters to be homogeneous across units. \citet{haciouglu2021common} consider a smooth transition model with heterogeneous coefficients and IFE. \citet{massacci2017least} considers threshold regression in the heterogeneous loadings of pure factor models, without additional regressors.
-Other contributions in the area include panel kink threshold regression with covariate-dependent threshold \citep{yangzhang20} and threshold regression in dynamic panel data models with a short time dimension \citep{seo2016dynamic}.
-However, these all assume homogeneous coefficients and standard fixed effects.
+Therefore, the present contribution is clearly distinct. \citet{miao2020panel1} consider panel threshold regression with IFE but restrict the parameters to be homogeneous across units. \citet{haciouglu2021common} consider a smooth transition model with heterogeneous coefficients and IFE.
+Other contributions in the area include panel kink regression with covariate-dependent threshold \citep{yangzhang20} and threshold regression in dynamic panel data models with a short time dimension \citep{seo2016dynamic}.
+However, these all assume homogeneous coefficients and simple fixed effects.

-The heterogeneity of the threshold and slope parameters, together with IFE, all have important implications for model estimation.
-Parameter heterogeneity reduces the estimator rate of convergence, while IFE cannot be removed by the standard fixed-effect transformations.
-Instead, appropriate estimators include quasi-differencing \citep{holtz1988estimating}, the generalised method of moments estimator \citep{ahn2013panel,juodis2022linear}, the Common Correlated Effects (CCE) estimator \citep{pesaran2006estimation}, the Principal Components estimator \citep{bai2009panel}, the two-stage instrumental variables estimator \citep{norkute2021instrumental}, the Post-Nuclear Norm Regularized estimator of \citet{moon2018nuclear}, and Lasso-type shrinkage methods \citep{lu2016shrinkage,su2016identifying}.
-While the above estimators are designed for IFE, not all of them can deal with heterogeneous coefficients.
-The CCE estimator stands out because it is general enough to allow for heterogeneous coefficients, is analytically tractable, has excellent small sample properties, and is computationally fast.
-The latter property is important in threshold regression with large panels, where recursive regressions and the bootstrap are necessary, thus making CCE the estimation method of choice.